haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 ```

 ## `hooks` {#cloud-yaml-platform-hooks}
-Use the `hooks` section to specify which shell commands to run during the build and deploy phases.
-For example, you may want to run a CLI command provided by a custom extension during the build phase.
+Use the `hooks` section to specify which shell commands to run during the build and deploy phases. 例如， you may want to run a CLI command provided by a custom extension during the build phase.

 -   **`build`**—Execute commands _before_ packaging your application.
 Services, such as the database or Redis, are not available at this time since the application has not been deployed yet.
 You must add custom commands _before_ the default `php ./vendor/bin/m2-ece-build` command to make sure custom-generated content makes it to the deployment phase.
 -   **`deploy`**—Execute commands _after_ packaging and deploying your application.
 You can access other services at this point.
 Since the default `php ./vendor/bin/m2-ece-deploy` command copies the `app/etc` directory to correct location, you must add custom commands _after_ the deploy command to prevent custom commands from failing.